schveiguy/iopipe/README.md

   and converts the input to the output, adding a BOM if necessary.
 * zip - Compress the standard input to the standard output.
 * unzip - Decompress the standard input to the standard output.
+* search - Print lines that match given search terms, with some context lines surrounding the line.

 ## Building